developmentseed/asdi-examples/README.md

 In particular, these notebooks demonstrate how to query and access data from a [Spatial Temporal Asset Catalog (STAC)] of the open datasets that have been cataloged.

 The notebooks are designed to work with [AWS SageMaker Studio Lab](https://studiolab.sagemaker.aws/) which you can use for free[^1], but should also work with other Jupyter Notebook environments.
-You may need to be in the same AWS region as the dataset, or proide an AWS account for requester pays.
+For some datasets an AWS account for requester pays charges may be required.
+See *Advanced Usage* below for more details.

 [^1]: Free allocation is time limited.